ShueiYang/todoListv3-front/README.md

 TodoList Exercice from [Le Reacteur](https://github.com/lereacteur)

-This is the Frontend from the todolistv3 project, using React js front-end Javascript library
+This is the Frontend from the todolistv3 project, using React js front-end Javascript library and tailwind css.

+The backend for this project [here](https://github.com/ShueiYang/todolistv3-api)

 Feature: